 While firepower is important, it is not always enough.
 Whether you underestimated your opponent or encountered unexpected reinforcements, you may find the tide of battle is not going in your favour.
 Being able to outmanoeuvre your enemies could make the difference between victory, getting to live to fight another day, or defeat.

-Different captains can have different approaches, but even the most bloodthirsty pirate can’t be winning every battle through sheer raw firepower.
-A savvy captain will also consider environmental factors and find ways to utilise them to their advantage to engage stronger opponents.
-These factors include but are not limited to where to take cover, being aware of areas with shallow waters, or places to avoid.
-It also doesn’t hurt to think about a possible avenue of escape or a position to fall back to and regroup if things don’t go to plan.
+Different captains can have different approaches, but even the most bloodthirsty pirate can't be winning every battle through sheer raw firepower.
+A quick witter captain will also consider environmental factors and find ways to utilise them to their advantage to engage stronger opponents.
+These factors include but are not limited to where to take cover, being aware of areas with difficult weather, or places to avoid.
+It also doesn't hurt to think about a possible avenue of escape or a position to fall back to and regroup if things don't go to plan.

-You have a wide array of different ship types at your disposal, each with different handling and manoeuvring characteristics where you can factor in things like wind direction and the shape of your sails.
-You can order your crew to trim your sails to pick up speed to ram into your opponent and use the direction of the wind to your advantage to give your ship a speed boost while you quickly manoeuvre alongside an enemy ship to unleash a broadside.
+You have a wide array of different ship types at your disposal, each with different handling, perks and manoeuvring characteristics where you can factor in things like wind direction and the shape of your sails.
+You can order your crew to trim your sails for more speed to ram into your opponent, and use the direction of the wind to your advantage to give your ship a speed boost while you quickly manoeuvre alongside an enemy ship for a broadside attack.
 You could lower your sails to change direction quickly and narrowly avoid a full broadside attack to avoid taking damage.
 Those are but a few examples of how skill and agility can play a role in your success as a pirate.

 Of course, it never hurts to consider bringing in reinforcements of our own and ask fellow pirate captains to help us out!

 A true pirate knows that battle is all about gaining infamy and, of course, precious loot.
 If you've been successful and your target ship's hull is on its last sea legs, you may be tempted to quickly unload that final broadside on your enemy and grab what remains, but it's worth considering your options.